 You may also note the list of IPs currently resolved are non-contiguous.
 Since firewall rules (Security Groups) only take CIDR blocks, these IPs would take a

 /32 entry each.
-Now Datadog do publish IP ranges, but the number is too many to fit into what is allowed in Security Groups.
+Now Datadog do make available their IP ranges via an API, but the number is too many to fit into what is allowed in Security Groups.

 ⦾ Could you run a script, in a loop, to keep resolving IP addresses for given names and updating the firewall rules?